 Reselling Your Program

-In a mature program where annual savings are no longer dramatic, it is important to continue educating management about the value of the CMS program.
+In a mature program where annual savings are no longer dramatic, it is important to continue educating management about the value of the chemical services program.